 - High resistance to viscosity and thermal breakdown

 - High mileage full synthetic option

-The AmazonBasics is an excellent all-round synthetic oil that combines value for money and performance.
-There is a variety of configuration to choose from such as viscosity and bottle sizes to best suit your requirement.
-The only drawback is that the bottle doesn’t have a transparent line on the side to view how much oil is left.Check it Out
+The AmazonBasics synthetic oil is an excellent all-round option that combines value for money and performance.
+There is also a variety of configurations to choose from such as viscosity and bottle sizes to best suit your requirement.
+The only drawback is that the bottle doesn’t have a transparent line on the side to view how much oil is left but this isn’t a major drawback.

 8. Liqui Moly 2041 Synthetic Oil

 Liqui Moly are a highly reputable brand that are well-known for their premium oil additives.
 Their full synthetic motor oil follows their great reputation and is a SAE 5W-40 oil that’s available in multiple bottle sizes.
 The brand states that it provides instant lubrication after a cold start and even helps extend oil change intervals.

 Other features of the Liqui Moly 2041 Engine Oil include:

 - 5w-40 oil

 - Long service life and great engine protection